robertlupinek/rh-ex407/README.md

 ```
 - [ ] Create playbook `/home/carlton/ansible/users.yml` that uses the variables from the encrypted `/home/carlton/ansible/secrets.yml` file to configure passwords.
 - [ ] Playbook should be run against all hosts.
-- [ ] Assign all users with password stored in the user_password variable from the vault encrypted `/home/carlton/ansible/secrets.yml` file.
+- [ ] Assign all users with password stored in the user_password variable, SHA-512 encryoted, from the vault encrypted `/home/carlton/ansible/secrets.yml` file.
 - [ ] Create users with a role of `manager` on `all` hosts.
 - [ ] Create users with a division of `ops` on nodes in the `prod` group.
 - [ ] Create users with a division of `qa` on nodes in the `dev` group and assign them the additional group `devtest`.
 - [ ] Run the playbook `/home/carlton/ansible/users.yml`

 ## System Report

+Download and configure a file using facts.

 - [ ] Create the playbook `/home/carlton/ansible/report.yml`
 - [ ] Playbook must download the file `http://node3/mypage/system-report` and copy it to each node